aeporreca/aeporreca.github.io/committees.md

 Program committees
 ------------------

+1. Member of the program committee of the [19th International Conference on Membrane Computing (CMC19)](http://cmc19.uni-jena.de/), Dresden, Germany, September 2018.

 1. Member of the program committee of the [18th International Conference on Membrane Computing (CMC18)](http://computing.brad.ac.uk/cmc18/), University of Bradford, UK, July 2017.

 1. Member of the program committee of the [17th International Conference on Membrane Computing (CMC17)](http://cmc17.disco.unimib.it/), Università degli Studi di Milano-Bicocca, Italy, July 2016.